-30. Public lending right has been deleted here as there is no international treaty that qualifies public lending as an economic right.

-31. The right of rental for the categories of works described in this paragraph is provided for under Article 11 of the TRIPS Agreement and Article 7 of the WCT.

-32. The notion "communication to the public", as defined in Section 2, corresponds to the right of communication to the public granted under Article 8 of the WCT, which has extended this right to all categories

-(2) The right of rental under item (e) of subparagraph (I) does not apply to rental of computer programs where the program itself is not the essential object of the rental.
+- 30. Public lending right has been deleted here as there is no international treaty that qualifies public lending as an economic right. - 31.
+The right of rental for the categories of works described in this paragraph is provided for under Article 11 of the TRIPS Agreement and Article 7 of the WCT. - 32.
+The notion "communication to the public", as defined in Section 2, corresponds to the right of communication to the public granted under Article 8 of the WCT, which has extended this right to all categories of works.
+Under the Berne Convention (Article II(I)(ii), IIbis(I)(i) and (ii), IIter(I)(ii), I4(I)(ii) and I4bis(I)), this right is only recognized in respect of those categories of works which used to be traditionally communicated to the public. - 33.
+The protection of moral rights must be granted by virtue of Article 6bis of the Berne Convention.
+Article 9(1) of the TRIPS Agreement excludes moral rights from the scope of that Agreement, but protection of moral rights is also provided for under the WCT Article 1(4) which incorporates, by reference, all the substantive provisions of the Berne Convention.

-7 Moral rights33

-- (I) Independently of his economic rights, and even where he is no longer the owner of the said rights, the author of a work shall have the right: - (a) to be identified by name as the author on copies of his work and in connection with any public use of his work, as far as practicable; - (b) not have his name indicated on the copies and in connection with any public use of his work, and the right to use a pseudonym; - (c) to object to any distortion, mutilation or other modification of, or other derogatory action in relation to his work which would be prejudicial to his honour or reputation. - (2) None of the rights mentioned in subsection (I) shall be transmissible during the life of the author, but the right to exercise any of those rights shall be transmissible by testamentary disposition or by operation of law following the death of the author. - (3) The author may waive any of the moral rights mentioned in subsection (I), provided that such a waiver is in writing and clearly specifies the right or rights waived and the circumstances in which the waiver applies and provided further, that any waiver of the right under item (c) of subsection (I) specifies the nature and extent of the modification or other action in respect of which the right is waived.
+- on copies of his work and in connection with any public use of his work, as far as practicable; - B. not have his name indicated on the copies and in connection with any public use of his work, and the right to use a pseudonym; - C. to object to any distortion, mutilation or other modification of, or other derogatory action in relation to his work which would be prejudicial to his honour or reputation. - 2.
+None of the rights mentioned in subsection (1) shall be transmissible during the life of the author, but the right to exercise any of those rights shall be transmissible by testamentary disposition or by operation of law following the death of the author. - The author may waive any of the moral rights mentioned in subsection (1), provided that such a waiver is in writing and clearly specifies the right or rights waived and the circumstances in which the waiver applies and provided further, that any waiver of the right under item (c) of subsection (1) specifies the nature and extent of the modification or other action in respect of which the right is waived.
 Following the death of the author, the natural person or legal entity upon whom or which the moral rights have devolved shall have the right to waive the said rights.